Two Years After Quitting My Job, I Found Myself Building in Canada

 I did not start building products because I wanted to start a company.
 I started because I wanted to solve my own real needs.
 After building for a while, I found myself at the edge of entrepreneurship.

 Joe Speaking is not entrepreneurship in the traditional sense.
-It is more like an extreme experiment I ran on myself using new technology.
+It is closer to an extreme experiment I ran on myself using new technology.

-But it was through building this product that I understood entrepreneurship more deeply than ever before.
-It was no longer entrepreneurship in books, podcasts, or other people’s stories.
-It became something where I had to personally face users, costs, product decisions, pricing, distribution, and responsibility.
+But building it taught me more about entrepreneurship than anything before it.
+It stopped being the entrepreneurship of books, podcasts, and other people's stories.
+It became something where I personally had to face users, costs, product decisions, pricing, distribution, and responsibility.

-When I was in Beijing in 2023, I also talked with friends about whether to start a company.
-My thinking back then was simple: if I wanted to build something, I needed to get out first and not limit myself to the mainland market.
-Looking back now, that judgment was clearly right.
+Back in Beijing in 2023, I talked with friends about whether to start a company.
+My thinking then was simple: if I wanted to build something, I needed to get out first, and not confine myself to the mainland market.
+Looking back, that judgment was clearly right.
 Even the company itself should have been registered overseas.

-By January 2026, I realized that Joe Speaking was no longer just a personal tool, but a product that needed to be taken seriously.
-Later, a friend reminded me that releasing a product as an individual means unlimited liability, while a company offers limited liability.
+By January 2026, I realized Joe Speaking was no longer just a personal tool, but a product that needed to be taken seriously.
+A friend then reminded me that releasing a product as an individual means unlimited liability, while a company offers limited liability.

-Thanks also to everyone at AGI Ventures Canada for their help during the January Hacker House.
+My thanks also go to everyone at AGI Ventures Canada for their help during the January Hacker House.
 I registered JUST JOE TECHNOLOGIES INC., a name that very obviously sounds like a one-person company.

 Blog post image

-The registration process was much smoother than I expected.
-After getting proof that the name was available, I completed the official registration online in about half an hour.
+The registration was far smoother than I expected.
+After confirming the name was available, I finished the official registration online in about half an hour.
 Most of the remaining steps could be handled online too.

-After registering, I was a little stunned.
+Afterward, I sat there slightly stunned.
 That was it?

 I used to think a company was something complicated and distant.
-Later, I realized that much of that complexity was self-imposed.
-Besides, now we have AI.
+Now I realize much of that complexity was self-imposed.
+Besides, we have AI now.
 If you do not understand something, you can at least start by asking.

-If you truly want to build something, you can feel that many parts of this environment are built to help you.
+If you truly want to build something, you can feel that much of this environment is set up to help you.

 Once you have a company and a product, you can apply for all kinds of startup programs and free credits, from Google for Startups to Sentry, PostHog, Cloudflare, Vercel, and more.
 That support made the pressure of building Joe Speaking much lighter.

-Because I had actually built something of my own and registered a company, I also found it easier to talk at events.
+And because I had actually built something of my own and registered a company, I found it easier to talk at events too.
 Out in the world, identity really is something you give yourself.

 Blog post image

-Also, as I mentioned earlier, with Claude Code and Codex, you can build the product first and talk about fundraising later.
-If you really want to raise money, walking in with real market data is much stronger than showing only a slide deck.
+As I mentioned earlier, with Claude Code and Codex, you can build the product first and talk about fundraising later.
+If you do want to raise money, walking in with real market data beats walking in with only a slide deck.

 From a fundraising perspective, Joe Speaking is not currently a sexy unicorn story.
-I think it has a chance to become a strong personal product or small-team business, but it is still too early to tell a multi-billion-dollar company story.
+I think it has a real shot at becoming a strong personal product or a small-team business, but it is still too early to tell a multi-billion-dollar story.

-But if I can truly build a fully personalized tutor, one where the system uses each person’s practice history to keep telling them what to practice next, how to improve, and how to reach their goals, then the space becomes completely different.
+But if I can truly build a fully personalized tutor, a system that uses each person's practice history to keep telling them what to practice next, how to improve, and how to reach their goals, then the space changes completely.

-In short, before coming to Canada, I never imagined I would seriously step onto the path of entrepreneurship, although a friend did say last year that I was well suited for it.
-I guess this is one of the unexpected surprises.
-Mentally, I have also become more open to entrepreneurship.
+In short, before coming to Canada, I never imagined I would seriously step onto the entrepreneurial path, although a friend did tell me last year that I was well suited for it.
+Call it one of the unexpected surprises.
+Mentally, I have also become far more open to entrepreneurship.

 As Paul Graham wrote in his latest essay, “HOW TO EARN A BILLION DOLLARS”, the most common path is still entrepreneurship.
-In the past, I mostly read books, listened to talks, and tried to understand how other people did it.
+I used to read the books, listen to the talks, and study how other people did it.
 Now it is finally my turn to step onto the field and try it myself.

 This is also a psychological shift for me: if I stay within traditional work alone, it is hard to imagine freedom in the fullest sense.

-Sometimes I wonder: if I had known I would end up building products and moving toward entrepreneurship, should I have gone directly to Silicon Valley back then?
-But people can only make decisions based on what they know at the time.
-The version of me from a few years ago did not have the confidence I have now.
+Sometimes I wonder: if I had known I would end up building products and moving toward entrepreneurship, should I have gone straight to Silicon Valley back then?
+But people can only decide with what they know at the time.
+The me of a few years ago did not have the confidence I have now.

-So it is still the same idea: since I am already here, I should walk the Canadian path well first.
-If what I build is good enough, there will be opportunities wherever I go.
+So it comes back to the same idea: since I am already here, I should walk the Canadian path well first.
+If what I build is good enough, opportunities will follow me wherever I go.
 Immigration status matters, but it is still only a byproduct.

 11. Personal Change and Long-Termism